Recruit for Physician Retention: New Tools & Essential Steps

 3. Reevaluate Your Site Visit Plan (or Create 1)

 Periodically reviewing the structure of your site visits–from a candidate’s perspective–can identify missed opportunities to put your organization’s best foot forward.
-Follow these steps to reevaluate how you plan, execute and follow-up on your site visits.
+Follow these steps to reevaluate how you plan, execute, and follow-up on your site visits.

 Pre-visit prep: